minepy/mictools/README.rst

 Using pip (Linux and macOS/OS X)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We suggest to install the Python and the GCC compiler through the package manager (In Mac OS X, we recommend to install them using `Homebrew <http://brew.sh/>`_) (e.g. on Ubuntu/Debian):
+We suggest to install Python 3 (3.5+) and the GCC compiler through the package manager (In Mac OS X, we recommend to install them using `Homebrew <http://brew.sh/>`_) (e.g. on Ubuntu/Debian):

 .. code-block:: sh

     sudo apt-get update
-    sudo apt-get install build-essential python-dev
+    sudo apt-get install build-essential python3-dev

 Then, upgrade pip and install setuptools: